Teddy Thomas (rugby union)

-Teddy Thomas (born 18 September 1993) is a French international rugby union player who plays on the wing for La Rochelle in the Top 14.
+Teddy Thomas (born 18 September 1993) is a French international rugby union player who plays on the wing for Toulouse in the Top 14.

 Early life

 Thomas was raised by his French mother.
 His father was from Mali, played professional football in France, but disappeared before Thomas' birth.
 Thomas chose to use his middle name as his surname.
 Thomas was encouraged to play rugby by his grandfather and uncle.

 Career

 Club

 Thomas began his professional rugby career in 2012 playing for Biarritz Olympique during the 2012–13 Top 14 season.
 He made his French Top 14 debut against Toulon on 9 March 2013, coming off the bench during the final 10 minutes of the 50–15 thrashing.
 He went on to play a further four matches that season, earning his first start against Grenoble on 29 March 2013.
 He scored four tries in his debut professional season, picking up a double against Perpignan and Stade Français, while also making a break in the dying minutes of the Stade Français, to set up a try for Takudzwa Ngwenya.
 During that season, he also made his European debut in the 2012–13 Heineken Cup - though he made his debut against Gloucester in the 2012–13 European Challenge Cup after Biarritz dropped down from the leading tier.
 He scored two tries on his European debut, causing all sorts of problems for his opposite defender Charlie Sharples.
 In his second year with Biarritz, he appeared 20 times, only acting as a substitute just once that season.
 His team failed to impress on the European stage, finishing second in its pool in the 2013–14 European Challenge Cup, while in the French League, finishing last in the table with just five wins.
 By virtue of finishing last, Biarritz were relegated and Thomas was released from his contract.
 On 6 June 2014, Racing Métro announced the signing of the promising winger for the 2014–15 Top 14 season.
 He made his debut in Round 2 of the season, starting in the 30–21 loss to Bordeaux Bègles, and scoring a try on his Racing Métro debut.